 And even if users successfully identified the potential threat, no one could understand its purpose or how to check for it.

-Remove Suspicious Extensions
+Method 2: Remove Suspicious Browser Extensions

 The primary source of malware in the Safari browser is due to third-party extensions or plugins.
 These extensions get automatically installed when you visit a questionable downloading website.
 And as a result, they either show advertisements or use your browser performance power to mine cryptocurrency.